-The B.Tech Human Resource Management will be phasing out and the Advanced Diploma and Post Graduate Diploma is to be introduced in 2019.
+The B.Tech Human Resource Management will be phasing out and the Advanced Diploma and Post Graduate Diploma is to be introduced in 2019 (subject to approval).

 4. PROGRAMME INFORMATION

 The department offers the Diploma: Human Resource Management, the Diploma: Management Sciences (Human Resources Management) and the B Tech: Human Resources Management on a full time and part time basis.